4 Tax-Smart Moves You Can Still Make for 2023

-We may have embarked on a new year, but it's not too late to do some last-minute tax planning before filing your 2023 tax return.
+It's not too late to do some last-minute tax planning before filing your 2024 federal tax return.
 Here are four tax-smart moves you can still make before Tax Day.

 1. Consider contributing to a traditional IRA

 If you qualify, these accounts can give you an upfront tax deduction on your contributions, and your earnings can grow on a tax-deferred basis.
-For 2023, you can contribute up to $6,500 to a traditional IRA (plus a $1,000 catch-up if you're age 50 and over), and you have until Tax Day to do so.
+For 2024, you can contribute up to $7,000 to a traditional IRA (plus a $1,000 catch-up if you're age 50 and over), and you have until Tax Day in 2025 to do so.

 Contributing to a Roth IRA, on the other hand, won't lower your taxable income today, but it might help you save on taxes in retirement.
 In fact, in some cases, a Roth may make more sense than a traditional IRA.
 For example, if you're in a low tax bracket today but expect to be in a higher tax bracket when you withdraw the money, a Roth could be a good option.
 But remember, Roth IRAs contributions are subject to income limitations.

-If you're not qualified to make tax-deferred contributes to a traditional IRA and your income's too high for a Roth IRA, you may want to consider a "backdoor Roth."
+If you're not qualified to make tax deferred contributions to a traditional IRA and your income is too high for a Roth IRA, you may want to consider a "backdoor Roth."

 2. Consider a SEP IRA, if you're self-employed